dalmyitei/one-click-hugo-cms/site/content/products/_index.md

         Todo META cunhado no endereço do Dev é queimado na queima semanal e nunca entra em circulação.Como tal, não o incluímos na taxa de emissão acima.

-    - image: /img/illustrations-coffee-gear.svg
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.

   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their